Interview With a Board Certified Specialist

 Q. What advice would you give to a candidate for board certification in Police and Public Safety Psychology?

-A. Approach the board certification process as a formative opportunity.
-The amount that you learn while completing the board requirements is MORE than worth the late nights and weekends you spend working on your practice sample and studying for the oral examination.
-Simply put, the board certification process will make you a better psychologist.
+A. Approach the board certification process as a formative learning opportunity.
+The knowledge and skills gained while completing the requirements are well worth the time and effort invested in preparing practice samples and studying for the oral examination.
+Ultimately, the process will make you a more effective psychologist.

 Q. What have you found most valuable or rewarding about board certification?